Character class (Dungeons & Dragons): AD&D 1st edition

-Dungeons & Dragons Basic Set
+D&D Basic Set

-The second version of the Dungeons & Dragons Basic Set combined the idea of race and class; non-human races did not have classes.
+The second version of the Dungeons & Dragons Basic Set combines the idea of race and class; non-human races do not have classes.
 Hence, a character might be a (human) Cleric or else simply an "Elf" or "Dwarf".
-The Basic Set presented four human classes: Cleric, Fighter, Magic User and Thief, and three demi-human classes: Dwarf, Elf, and Halfling.
+The Basic Set presented four human classes: Cleric, Fighter, Magic User, and Thief, and three demi-human classes: Dwarf, Elf, and Halfling.
 The Companion Set introduced four optional classes for high-level characters: the Avenger, Paladin, and Knight for Fighters, and the Druid for Clerics.
 The Master Set introduced one additional class: the Mystic.
-The Rules Cyclopedia included in its final pages instructions on modifying the Halfling class into a Gnome class, adding that as an option.
-The Gazetteer series included many optional classes for humans and non-humans, including the shaman (GAZ12) and shamani (GAZ14).
-Additional human and race classes were also presented in other supplements.
+The Rules Cyclopedia includes in its final pages instructions on modifying the Halfling class into a Gnome class, adding that as an option.
+The Creature Crucible series (Tall Tales of the Wee Folk, Top Ballista, The Sea People, Night Howlers) is about other racial classes, and Gazetteer series includes many optional classes for humans and non-humans, including the shaman (GAZ12) and shamani (GAZ14).
+Additional human and race classes are also presented in other supplements.

-Advanced Dungeons & Dragons 2nd edition
+AD&D 2nd edition

-The 2nd edition of Advanced Dungeons & Dragons attempted to streamline what had become a hodgepodge of rules that only applied in specific cases in 1st edition.
+The second edition of Advanced Dungeons & Dragons attempted to streamline what had become a hodgepodge of rules that only applied in specific cases in 1st edition.
 As such, it sought to simplify the rules and straighten out contradictions.
-Character classes were divided into four groups or "metaclasses": Warrior, Wizard, Priest, and Rogue.
-Each of these groups had a "base" class which only required at least a 9 in the "prime requisite" statistic in Fighter, Mage, Cleric, and Thief; these were intended to be playable in any setting.
-The Player's Handbook went on to say that "all of the other classes are optional."
-Each group of classes had the same hit dice (determining hit point growth), THAC0 progression, and saving throw table.
-2nd edition maintained minimums in certain statistics to qualify for some classes, but removed many of the other restrictions such as one extremely low statistic forcing a character into a specific class.
+Character classes are divided into four groups or "metaclasses": Warrior, Wizard, Priest, and Rogue.
+Each of these groups has a "base" class which only requires at least a 9 in the "prime requisite" ability in Fighter, Mage, Cleric, and Thief; these were intended to be playable in any setting.
+The Player's Handbook goes on to say that "all of the other classes are optional".
+Each group of classes has the same hit dice (determining hit point growth), THAC0 progression, and saving throw table.
+Second edition maintains minimums in certain statistics to qualify for some classes, but removes many of the other restrictions such as one extremely low ability forcing a character into a specific class.